AyahZaareer/reading-note/README.md

 # INTRO :
-## Hi ...I'm Ayah Zaareer, 26 years old, Graduated from Yarmouk University as a Communication EngineerThis Opportunity will give me a chance to learn Programmingand develope my skills as an Enginee
+## Hi ...I'm Ayah Zaareer, 26 years old, Graduated from Yarmouk University as a Communication EngineerThis Opportunity will give me a chance to learn Programmingand develope my skills as an Engineer